grant-king/scrape-pot/README.md

 # scrape-pot
-Jupyter notebook that uses Beautiful Soup to scrape product names and prices for a particular website.
-Notebook is currently limited to gathering price info from one test site
+Jupyter notebook and set of scripts that uses Beautiful Soup, re, and Pandas to scrape product names and prices from two websites.